IT Services for Transport and Logistics: Fleet, ERP & Cybersecurity

 Transport and logistics environments create IT demands that office-focused providers underestimate.
 Your TMS (McLeod, TMW, Descartes, or BluJay), warehouse management system, dispatch platform, and invoicing tools need to stay available around the clock.
 Platforms like Sedna that manage shipping communications, fixture data, and voyage tracking add another layer of IT complexity that most MSPs have never touched.

-Fusion has supported Canadian businesses where uptime and operational continuity are non-negotiable since 2012.
+Fusion Computing has supported Canadian businesses where uptime and operational continuity are non-negotiable since 2012.
 Our CEO holds the CISSP certification, so your security posture is guided by senior cybersecurity leadership.
 We align services to CIS Controls v8.1, which maps directly to the cybersecurity requirements in the 2025 CTPAT/PIP harmonization updates.
 That gives your business a defensible baseline for insurance applications, CBSA compliance, customer security questionnaires, and FAST program eligibility.

-Whether you run a local fleet, a warehouse network, or a multi-site distribution model, the weak spots are usually the same: aging handheld scanners running outdated firmware, drivers onboarded without proper device provisioning, shared login accounts on warehouse terminals, weak after-hours escalation when a dispatch system goes down at 2am, and no clear ownership when the TMS vendor and the IT provider point fingers at each other.
-Fusion closes those gaps because we understand the dispatch-to-delivery workflow and the IT systems that support each step.
+Whether you run a local fleet, a warehouse network, or a multi-site distribution model, the weak spots are usually the same: aging handheld scanners on outdated firmware, drivers onboarded without proper device provisioning, shared login accounts on warehouse terminals, and weak after-hours escalation when dispatch goes down at 2am.

 Cybersecurity Threats Targeting Transport & Logistics